HumanCompatibleAI/human_aware_rl/README.md

 The converted models can be found in `human_aware_rl/data/web_models/` and should be transferred to the `static/assets` folder with the same naming as the standard models.

-### Playing with agents
+### Playing with newly trained agents

-To play with the trained agents, just follow the instructions in the [Overcooked-Demo](https://github.com/HumanCompatibleAI/overcooked-demo) README.
+To play with newly trained agents, just follow the instructions in the [Overcooked-Demo](https://github.com/HumanCompatibleAI/overcooked-demo) README.

 # Reproducing results